AaditBagga/Big-Data-Shipping-Project/README.md

 <h2>Dashboard</h2>

 Below are the graphs we used for the dashboard.
 This was created using Amazon Quicksight.
 Due to cost limitations, the dashboard cannot be exported.
-These graphs give a great overview of what we are trying to analyze, the correlations between age, gender and race and diabetes diagnosis/hospital readmissions.
+These graphs give a great overview of what we are trying to analyze, the correlations between age, gender and race and hospital readmissions.
 A screenshot of our Quicksight dashboard is shown in the screenshot below.

 ![Quicksight Dashboard](https://user-images.githubusercontent.com/91394443/200450619-34da1e71-6b66-4360-9854-e886aabb3c04.png)